-Our yearly almanac Sky-High 2017 is still available.
-It is now in its 25th year.
+Our yearly almanac Sky-High 2018 is now available.
+It is now in its 26th year.

 Sky-High has articles on upcoming events regarding Planets, Asteroids, Comets, Meteors and Variable Stars.
+It has a detailed Diary tailored for Irish Observers.
 It includes a handy table of sunset and twilight times as well as Moon phases.
 It also features a number of guest articles.
-Of particular note is the Diary of carefully selected sky events.

 Please see more details, that includes information in obtaining a copy.

-Please note that IAS members were mailed a free copy in December 2016.
+Please note that paid-up IAS members will mailed a free copy soon.

 Angela O'Connell reports: